A “real life” Facebook Custom Audience example…

-For a complete step-by-step technical guide on creating Facebook audiences from a customer file, see this article by Facebook.
+For an in-depth technical guide on creating Facebook audiences from customer files, check out this Facebook article.

 Want to target people who have previously visited your website?
 If so, this Custom Audience is the one to use.

-To create audiences based on your website traffic, you first need to install Facebook Pixel.
-You also need the Pixel for tracking conversions, so there’s a good chance you’ve got it set up already.
+To create audiences based on your website traffic, you’ll need to install Facebook Pixel first.
+You also need the Pixel for tracking conversions, so there’s a good chance you have it set up already.

-3. Copy the code and paste it between the <head> tags on each web page, or in your website template to install it on your entire website – you can also use Google Tag Manager
+- You can manually add the code between the <head> tags on each web page, or in your website template to install it on your entire website

-For an in-depth guide on installing Facebook Pixel to your website, view this: Facebook’s Pixel implementation guidelines.
+For an in-depth guide on installing Facebook Pixel to your website, take a look at Facebook’s Pixel implementation guidelines.

 After you’ve set up the Facebook Pixel, you can use it to track your ad campaigns’ results and create new Custom Audiences for retargeting.

-4. Select the “Website Traffic” option from the list
+4. Select the “Website” option from the list.

 5. Select the parameters.